-If your breasts have begun to sag for any reason, a breast lift procedure can be used to return them to their youthful perkiness.
+If your breasts have begun to sag for any reason, a breast lift procedure in Manhattan can be used to return them to their youthful perkiness.
 At Millennial Plastic Surgery, Dr. Marc Everett and Dr. David Shokrian want to help you achieve your dream body with a breast lift.

 A breast lift can fix a wide range of common aesthetic concerns, including: